 |Original title:||Hymyilevä Mies|

-1962: The whole of Finland is upside down.
-Olli Mäki (Jarkko Lahti) could be the first Finn to become boxing world champion in the featherweight.
-In Helsinki his coach Elis (Eero Milonoff) wants to prepare him for the title fight.
-Training, press conferences, advertising shootings and everything else that is necessary to capitalize on the possible title is on the tight agenda.
-But so shortly before his goal Olli is neither full of head nor heart.
+1962: All Finland is upside down.
+Because Olli Mäki (Jarkko Lahti) could be the first Finn to become world boxing champion at featherweight.
+In Helsinki his trainer Elis (Eero Milonoff) wants to prepare him for the title fight.
+Training, press conferences, promotional shoots and whatever else is necessary to capitalize on the possible title are on the tight schedule.
+But so close to his goal, Olli's head and heart are not in the right place.
 Because with Rajia (Oona Airola) he has just found the love of his life.
-And he doesn't want to let them go so easily anymore - not even for a world champion title…
+And he doesn't want to let her go so easily anymore - not even for a world championship title.

-However, arthouse cinema lovers will get their money's worth here.
-With a subtle twinkle in his eye, the film tells the story of a boxer who is supposed to sell his soul with the prospect of a great victory at devil's come out, but who would rather give his heart to his great love.
-That could easily have been big kitsch with a lot of pathos.
-But there's no sign of that here.
-The staging remains subtle in all moments and thus appears charming and true-to-life.
-No film for viewers who need speed and action.
-But if you like fine Arthaus food with soft humour and fine melancholy, you've come to the right place.
+But program cinema lovers will get their money's worth here.
+With a subtle wink, the film tells the story of a boxer who is told to sell his soul at the drop of a hat with the prospect of a big win, but who would rather give his heart away to the love of his life.
+This could have easily become big kitsch with a lot of pathos.
+But there is nothing of that here.
+The production remains subtle in all moments and just because of that it seems charming and true to life.
+This is not a film for viewers who need speed and action.
+But if you like fine arthouse fare with quiet humor and subtle melancholy, this is the film for you.
 Worth seeing